atsa21/archiprod-shop/README.md

 * Admin can see all registered users on Admin - Users page.
 * Authentication and authorization is implemented.

-## Inprogress

-- [x] Deploy frontend to Firebase.
-- [ ] Users can browse products by category and add them to their cart.
-- [ ] Users can checkout their cart and pay for their order using a payment gateway.
-- [ ] Admins can view and update the status of orders.

 ## Code scaffolding

 Run `ng g c component-name` to generate a new component.
 You can also use `ng g directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests